BerkePalamutcu/BerkePalamutcu/README.md

 <h1 align="left"> Berke Palamutcu</h1>
 <p align="left"> I was a merchant ship captain 🚢  and then some miracles happened and I fell in love with programming.
 I found myself coding React, Angular apps.
 I especially love Angular and .NET framework.
 I am fascinated by the harmony they make together.
 I am a fan of OOP mostly but I would love to try different paradigms too.
 I am interested in many different things like Math, Cryptography, Algorithms, Web Development, Machine learning and IoT.
-That makes me jack of all trades but my main speciality is frontend web technologies.
+That makes me jack of all trades but my main specialities are frontend web technologies.
 Let's get to know eachother !</p>
 <br/>

 - 📫 Reach me through **bspalamutcu@gmail.com**